Nayak: The Real Hero

 Nayak was announced in June 2000 and marked the first Hindi-language directorial venture of Shankar.
 The soundtrack was composed by A. R. Rahman, with lyrics that were written by Anand Bakshi.
 Filming was done by K. V. Anand, taking place in more than 100 locations across India.

-The film was released on 7 September 2001.
-A commercial failure, it grossed ₹20.56 crore at the box office against the total production and marketing cost of ₹21 crore.
-It was opened to mixed reviews from critics, some of whom applauded the storyline, the performances (particularly Kapoor, Puri and Rawal), Shankar's direction and the themes and social message but criticised its lengthy duration, editing, pace and special effects.
+The film was released on 7 September 2001 to mixed reviews from the critics, some of whom applauded the storyline, the performances (particularly Kapoor, Puri and Rawal), Shankar's direction and the themes and social message but criticised its lengthy duration, editing, pace and special effects.
+It was considered a commercial failure, grossing ₹20.56 crore at the box-office against the total production and marketing cost of ₹21 crore.

 Although Nayak was a commercial failure at the time of its theatrical release, it later gained significant popularity on television and has since become a cult classic.